mazetoken/microfiapp/README.md

 ---

-open `index.ejs` (eg. in Visual Studio Code or in notepad if you are a hardcore) in views directory and remove comment from lines 71 and 81
+Open `index.ejs` (eg. in Visual Studio Code or in notepad if you are a hardcore) in views directory and change input type from `hidden` to `submit` in the line 78.

-to disable hCaptcha open `server.js` and add a comment `//` in lines 60-61 and 75-78, like this:
+To disable hCaptcha open `server.js` and add a comment `//` in lines 67-68 and 83-86, like this:

 `//const verifyData = await verify(process.env.HCAPTCHA_SECRET, req.body["h-captcha-response"]);
 //console.log(verifyData);`